VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Discussion

 \subsection{Scatter in the correlation relation between incoherent radio luminosity and CBO luminosity}

 In Figure \ref{fig:Lrad_to_LCBO_ratio}, the difference between observed radio luminosity and that predicted by the CBO theory (monopole assumption) is examined for the expanded sample.
-The median value of the ratio is $L_\mathrm{rad}/L_\mathrm{CBO}\approx 10^{-9}$.
+The median value of the ratio is $L_\mathrm{rad}/L_\mathrm{CBO}\approx 10^{-8}$.
 We define a star to be underluminosus or overluminous if the corresponding value of $L_\mathrm{rad}/L_\mathrm{CBO}$ deviates from the median value by more than three times the median absolute deviations.
 Two stars are found to be underluminous (deviate by $\gtrsim 3.5\times\mathrm{MAD}$).
 One of these stars is HD\,64740, the hottest star in our sample (temperature of 25 kK), already speculated to be underluminous by \citet{shultz2022}.
-The other is HD\,148898, among the coolest star in our sample (A-type, temperature of 8.1 kK).
+The other is HD\,148898, among the coolest stars in our sample (A-type, temperature of 8.1 kK).
 Considering that for both stars, the incoherent radio luminosity is determined by only using ASKAP data, it is not a surprise to find the resulting luminosity to be somewhat lesser than those expected (see \S\ref{subsec:Lrad_estimation}).
 It is worth noting that the deviation of HD\,64740 from the median relation was much higher when \citet{shultz2022} estimated the incoherent radio luminosity using the only flux density measurement available then, which was at 600 MHz (shown by the empty square in Figure \ref{fig:Lrad_to_LCBO_ratio}).
 In the future, observation at higher frequencies (and also lower for HD\,148898) will be useful to estimate their true incoherent radio luminosities and thus determine whether they are indeed underluminous or not.
+A quantitative analysis of how the deviation of the shape of the true spectrum from that assumed affects the estimated radio luminosities is provided in \ref{subsec:Lrad_test}.